 - Vanilla ice cream, for serving

-- Do you like your cookies slightly under-baked?
-If yes, you might also like this pie under-baked!
-A slightly under-baked chocolate chip cookie pie will have a soft gooey center when you slice in to it.
-During testing, some preferred the pie this way, while others preferred it fully baked.
-To under-bake it just slightly (but so it is still at the proper and safe temperature to eat) bake it until about 45-50 minutes.
-The pie should be very puffy, and feel mostly set in the center if you touch it, but it will still be quite soft.
+If you bake this pie fully, as the recipe instructions say, the cookie will be fully set, without much gooey filling.
+If you prefer to under-bake it just slightly (but so it is still at the proper and safe temperature to eat) bake it until about 45-50 minutes.
+The pie should be very puffy all over, and feel mostly set in the center if you touch it.
 The internal temperature should be above 180º degrees.